 If yours are made of wood, I recommend nailing them together, as the lantern will be much sturdier.
 These frames are hollow plastic, so I had to hot glue them together.
-Make sure to go heavy on the hot glue; it would be tragic if a lantern collapsed on a unsuspecting wedding guest's head.
+Make sure to go heavy on the hot glue; it would be tragic if a lantern collapsed on an unsuspecting wedding guest's head.
 Well....tragic or funny depending on who the victim was.

 To make the base, set the frame cube on your cardboard and draw a square around it.
 I wanted my base to be slightly larger than the lantern body, so I added about an inch of space between the lantern and the line on each side.
-Cut it out with the X-acto knife and metal ruler.
+Cut it out with the X-Acto knife and metal ruler.

 Glue the cube on the base.
 If you are painting your lantern, now is the time.